Toyota 4Runner Insurance Rates

 Rates are averaged for all Toyota 4Runner models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a summary of the information presented in the illustrations above.
+The following is a brief review of the primary concepts that were covered above.

-- Drivers who have multiple accidents or major violations may pay on average $1,490 more every year for 4Runner insurance
+- Drivers with DUI or reckless driving convictions may pay on average $1,040 more each year for 4Runner insurance

 Is a Toyota 4Runner worth the money?
 As you’ve learned from the information above, many factors impact your overall insurance rates.
 If you found a Toyota 4Runner for sale, you can lower your insurance premiums by comparison shopping, and seeking out discounts.